 There’s no denying the beauty of Mother Nature when the leaves turn over from greens to bright oranges, yellows and reds.
 This season, you don’t have to travel far to face the fall foliage.
 Here are 6 destinations for leaf peeping in New York, most of which are located in our very own backyard.
+Want to ensure the deepest, most colorful hues?
+Visit this New York fall foliage report to align your excursion with peak season.

 Breathtaking views of the Hudson River can be seen from Fort Tryon Park, which features 8 miles of pathways, the city’s largest public garden, the Heather Garden, and the city’s largest dog run.
 The Met Cloisters museum is also located inside Fort Tryon Park, which houses medieval and European artwork among the trees.
 Don’t miss out on a hike to Linden Terrace, where you’ll have unobstructed views of the tree-covered cliffs on the Hudson River Palisades.
 Click to email your concierge for more details.